 Since 20 March 1997, no new grants of Widow B Pension.
-Current recipients may continue to receive this payment.
+Current recipients continue to receive this pension until eligible for Age Pension.

-May be paid for up to 13 weeks of a temporary absence or indefinitely in some cases.
-Different rules apply if the person is covered by an International Social Security Agreement.
+May be paid for up to 13 weeks during a temporary absence from Australia.
+May be paid indefinitely in certain circumstances or if International Social Security Provisions apply.

-- See Age Pension (page 8). - Pharmaceutical Allowance is paid.
+- See Age Pension. - Pharmaceutical Allowance is paid.
 See Chart H (page 23).